mladendeni/reddit-like-app/client/docs/Documentation.md

 ## Client Components Documentation

-For how the client component signatures please see the auto-generated documentation located at client/styleguide/index.html - [Components Docs](../styleguide/index.html)
+For info on the client component signatures please clone the repo and
+- open in your browser the auto-generated documentation located at client/styleguide/index.html or
+- open terminal at {root}/client/ and execute _npm run styleguide_

 ## API documentation